AlanHLTong/LinuxShell/README.md

-    Part 3.8: Use a foorloop to change all blank characters in pipe_segments into space character so tokenize will work Part 3.9: Use tokenize function to split pipe_segments into cmd_segments Part 3.10: Run execvp with the correct cmd_segments Part 4: Parent waits for child created at Part 3 *end of function*
+    Part 3.8: Use a foorloop to change all blank characters in pipe_segments into space character so tokenize will work Part 3.9: Use tokenize function to split pipe_segments into cmd_segments Part 3.10: Run execvp with the correct cmd_segments Part 4: Parent waits for child created at Part 3
+End of function